 - Hazards due to static electricity.

-- Fall of lightening from the sky.
+- Fall of lightning from the sky.

 - Shock and burns are injury from direct contact.